cyrus-and/chrome-remote-interface/README.md

   according to the type:

-  - a `function` that takes the array returned by the `List` method and returns the numeric index of a tab;
+  - a `function` that takes the array returned by the `List` method and returns a tab or its numeric index relative to the array;
   - a tab `object` like those returned by the `New` and `List` methods;
   - a `string` representing the raw WebSocket URL, in this case `host` and `port` are not used to fetch the tab list.